 More than eleven thousand Hoosiers die from their own smoking every year.
 For every death, another thirty Hoosiers are living with a chronic condition due to smoking and other uses of tobacco.
-In Indiana 11.5% of pregnant women smoke; in Johnson County 10.9% of pregnant women smoke which is a contributor to Indiana's infant mortality.
+In Indiana 11.8% of pregnant women smoke; in Johnson County 10.4% of pregnant women smoke which is a contributor to Indiana's infant mortality also pose a poisoning threat.
+Approved FDA tobacco cessation aids are available and recommended.